Membership Policies for Competition and Grading Examination Eligibility

 Only life members and affiliate members whose membership fee and the relevant art fees have been received by the AKR are eligible to participate in AKR National Competitions.

-A member whose fees have not been received prior to the 31st of November is ineligible to participate in AKR National Competitions held in (the remainder of) that membership year.
+A member whose fees and Board Levies have not been received prior to 30 November is ineligible to participate in AKR National Competitions held in that membership year.

-All competitors must be an Australian Citizen or a Permanent Resident of Australia.
+All competitors must be an Australian Citizen or hold an Australian Government issued Permanent Resident visa.

-Overseas based competitors, or members who are not an Australian Citizen or a Permanent Resident of Australia may compete in AKR international goodwill competitions.
+Overseas based competitors or members who are not an Australian Citizen or hold an Australian Government issued Permanent Resident visa, may compete in AKR international goodwill competitions.

-Only life members and affiliate members whose membership fee and the relevant art fees have been received by the AKR are eligible to be examined at AKR Grading Examinations.
+Only life members and affiliate members whose membership fee and the relevant Board Levy has been received by the AKR or a member of an overseas FIK affiliated organisation are eligible to be examined at AKR Grading Examinations.

-All AKR life members and affiliate members must maintain continuity of training and membership for the entire period between grades and complete the total time-in-grade.as specified in the time-in-grade regulations in para.
-2.3.3 in Section 2, para.
-3.3.3 in Section 3 and para.
-4.3.3 in Section 4 of the AKR Manual of Documents.
+All AKR life members and affiliate members must maintain continuity of training and membership for the entire period between grades and complete the total time-in-grade, as specified in the AKR Standard Rules for Grading.
 After an interruption to the continuity of their training and AKR membership, a Dan graded life member or former affiliate member who wishes to apply to be examined for their next grade, must –

 In addition all other Grading application criteria and rules relative to the grade applied for must also be met.